Floorp-Projects/Floorp/docs/nspr/reference/pr_setthreadprivate.rst

 thread's termination is to call :ref:`PR_SetThreadPrivate` with a ``NULL`` argument.
 This causes the index's destructor function to be called, and afterwards assigns a ``NULL`` in the table.
-A client must not delete the referant object of a non-``NULL`` private data without first eliminating it from the table.
+A client must not delete the referent object of a non-``NULL`` private data without first eliminating it from the table.